zhurong666/CrossMacro/CONTRIBUTING.md

 ## 📥 Pull Requests

 1. Fork the repo and create your branch from `main`.
-2. If you've added code that should be tested, add tests.
-3. Ensure the test suite passes.
-4. Make sure your code follows the existing coding style.
+2. Make sure your code follows the existing coding style.
+3. Test your changes manually before submitting.
-5. Open a Pull Request!
+4. Open a Pull Request!

 ### PR Checks
-We have a GitHub Action that automatically builds and tests your PR.
+We have a GitHub Action that automatically builds your PR.
 Make sure this check passes.